2024 Solar Incentives Guide for Clinton, MS - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a specified percentage of the money you spend on your solar system.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
+One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a certain percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit applies to you, talk to your local Clinton solar installers.
+Your local Clinton solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives